 The main responsibilities of APP are:

-Simon's research interests include a wide range of phenomena, such as orographic drag, internal gravity-wave generation and propagation, wave induced rotors and boundary-layer flow and temperature variability across complex terrain.
+Simon's research interests include the development of high resolution models and a wide range of atmospheric phenomena such as the influence of orography (mountains and hills) on the atmosphere, including orographic drag and drag parametrization, internal gravity-wave processes, rotors and downslope windstorms, orographic influences on clouds and precipitation and stable boundary-layer flows in complex terrain.
 His work has led to the development of new forecasting tools for atmospheric lee waves and rotors such as 3DVOM.
 This is used operationally within the Met Office to forecast lee waves and related gustiness across the UK.

 Simon also provides support to Met Office Consultancy projects.
 Recent examples include studies of the potential impacts of mining on local climatology and the development of new techniques for the assessment of wind climatology for renewable energy.